donfirst/hn/README.md

 - SSH Keys: We are using two SSH keys—one for the bastion host and one for the VM host.
 Due to time constraints, SSH key management has not been included.
 - In this example, we are using the same SSH key for both the jump host and the virtual machine

-Edit loclas.tf to set locals for your SSH keys
+Edit locals.tf to set locals for your SSH keys

 <pre>
 locals {